About Ian Arthur

 Let me tell you a story...

-When I was younger – much, much younger – my job took me travelling and I started taking pictures everywhere I visited.
+When I was younger – much, much younger – my job in marine engineering took me travelling and I started taking pictures everywhere I visited.
 After a few years I started to get serious about it, and thinking that being a photographer could be much more fun that engineering I decided to become a photographer.
-After a year in a classroom I became a fully qualified photographer in 1983, and I qualified as an Associate in the British Institute of Professional Photography in 1987 – achievements which I am still massively proud of today.
+After too much time in a classroom I became a fully qualified photographer in 1983, and I qualified as an Associate in the British Institute of Professional Photography in 1987 – achievements which I am still massively proud of today.

 I photographed my first wedding over 20 years ago.
 It was a scary experience as it was raining and I was also shooting on film – which in those days was 60 frames on five rolls of film.
 Surprisingly, the couple loved their pictures and from that moment on I knew that I was always going to photograph weddings in one way or another.
-Since then I’ve worked in all aspects of professional photography.
-I’ve even managed photographers and taught photography, and after all these years of photographing just about everything I am still a full-time photographer – who is lucky enough to visit the nicest of places and photograph the loveliest of people.
+Since then I’ve worked in all aspects of professional photography, even managing photographers and teaching photography, and after all these years of photographing just about everything I am still a full-time photographer – who is lucky enough to visit the nicest of places and photograph the loveliest of people.

 I live near Loch Lomond, have a dog called Sam, drink copious amounts of strong tea, love watching films on the big screen, hate shaving, eat Haribo secretly, prefer music to TV – and spend every spare moment reading books because I get incredibly lost in a good story.
 Also, I’m still hooked on photography…